omkarkulkarnii/chat-a-bit/README.md

 ### Day 3:
 #### Backend: Added login and registration functionality and managed routes for user creation
 #### and created jwt tokens for authorization

+### Day 4:
+#### Backend: Added login and registration functionality to the frontend and created a route for successfull login